abeuscher/alexbeuschercom-consulting/src/content/index.md

 ### "What We Should Have Done Was Nothing"

-Far too many projects end with the realization that they have not moved anything forward.
 I am a realist about what I can and can't do for your business.
-If we do an initial look at your current activities and I see no room for impsrovement - I'm going to tell you so.
+If, after an initial look at your current activities I see no room for improvement, we won't proceed.
 I get no benefit from working on projects that don't bring value to my clients.

 </section>
 <section>